Write API test scripts in Postman

 Write test scripts

-Test scripts can use dynamic variables, carry out test assertions on response data, and pass data between requests.
-In the Tests tab for a request, enter your JavaScript manually or select Snippets next to the code editor.
+Post-response scripts can use dynamic variables, carry out test assertions on response data, and pass data between requests.
+In the Scripts > Post-response tab for a request, enter your JavaScript manually or select Snippets next to the code editor.

 Tests execute after the response is received.
-When you select Send, Postman runs your test script after the response data returns from the API.
+When you select Send, Postman runs your post-response script after the response data returns from the API.

 Validate responses